Moisture is perhaps the biggest threat to your guns and how they function.

 Thanks to the waterproof material blend, you get all the benefits of sweat-wicking technology to absorb any amount of moisture that’s already present on the outside of your handgun.

 Dropping your pistol into one of these is basically going to lift pre-existing moisture, and protect it from future damage.

 |Dimensions:||8” x 5” x 2”|

 MidwayUSA Silicone-Treated Pistol Gun Sock

 Silicone is the best possible material to add to any gun sock.

 It acts as a barrier, protecting everything by preventing new moisture from coming in.

 When you coat your gun socks, it works out well, but when you imbue the silicone into the fabric, it gets a whole lot better.

 These pistol gun socks by MidwayUSA eliminate moisture by utilizing a wicking fabric on the interior of the gun sock, removing all existing moisture and possible condensation from the outside of your pistol.

-Humid environments, during the summertime, can seriously damage your gun in the matter of a few short weeks—don’t let that happen.
+Humid environments, during the summertime, can seriously damage your gun in a matter of a few short weeks; don’t let that happen.